 The spirit of U.S.-Russian "strategic partnership" of the early 1990s was replaced by increasing tension and mutual recrimination in succeeding years.
-In the aftermath of the September 11, 2001 attacks in New York and Washington, it remains to be seen whether the two nations reshape their relationship on the basis of cooperation against terrorism.
+In the aftermath of the September 11, 2001 attacks in New York and Washington, however, the two nations appear to be reshaping their relationship on the basis of cooperation against terrorism.